What is the minimum legal age to drive in the Cook Islands?

 Do I have to wear a helmet?

 Yes.
-As of 5 October 2016, all visitors on a visitor’s driver's licence must wear a safety helmet while travelling on a motorcycle in Rarotonga.
+All visitors on a visitor’s driver's licence must wear a safety helmet while travelling on a motorcycle in Rarotonga.
 This is compulsory for Rarotonga only and does not apply to visitors driving a motorcycle in the outer islands.
-We urge all visitors to comply with this new law for your own safety and to avoid any fines from the Cook Islands Police.

 Can I hire a car?

 If you are wanting to move around the island more independently, hiring a car in the Cook Islands is simple.
 Car hire fees start from as low as NZ$40 a day and if you have a full over overseas drivers license, you do not need to apply for a Cook Islands license.
 On an overseas licence, you will only be allowed to drive the class of motor vehicle that you are entitled to drive in your home country.

 It is very easy to get around the island using public transport.
 There are two buses which circle the island of Rarotonga; Clockwise and Anti-clockwise.
 The buses will stop anywhere along the main road.
 All you have to do it smile and wave them down.
 Here is a link to the bus timetables, https://www.cookislands.travel/local-services/cooks-island-bus-passenger-transport-ltd